archana-nagaraj/starbucks-landingPage/README.md

 For learning purpose only

-A Static website which clones the original starbucks website.
+A responsive static website which clones the original starbucks website.
 Built using HTML5, CSS Grid, vanilla Javascript